Jamb Saws - Undercut Doors and Casing Trim

 Check Cutting Height

 It's best to cut left to right with a jamb saw if your right handed and the reverse for lefties.
 Prior to this procedure I would take a small nip from the baseboard (it will get covered anyway) just to double check that your blade setting is correct.
 It's a bummer to find you may have cut 25 door casings in the entire house only to find out you've cut it too high, leaving an unsightly gap.
 Worse yet is cutting it too low if you happen to be using a hand jamb saw.

 Many may be wondering; why did he cut that far into the baseboard?
 This allows for extra space when installing the flooring under the casing.
 Basically it frees up areas for expansion and contraction all floating floors require.
-It also allows for an easier installation of quarter round trim.
-You'll get the idea later on down the page with the right photo.
+It also allows for an easier installation of quarter round trim once the excess is chiseled away.
+You'll get the idea with the pictures below.

 Getting the idea?
 The way we've cut the flooring around the door casing leaves unobstructed room for the floor to expand and contract while making it easier for the quarter round trim to cover the gap up to the outside of the actual casing.

 Nowadays powered jamb saws can be rented for about twenty dollars per day from most major tool rental centers.
 If you’re faced with just a few door casings one could always buy the hand saw that sells for around $15.00 at the big box stores.
 Shown is a Kobalt product sold at Lowes